 1. Choose a solid and memorable brand name

 Pick a name that rolls off the tongue.
 You also want to pick a name that inspires good feelings in whoever is talking about your business.
 There’s a lot of psychology at play.

 A 2006 study scanned people’s brains to see how they responded to name brands.
 Researchers made a shocking discovery.
 Brand names trigger more of an emotional response than other words.

 A more recent study found that favorite brands activate two brain regions.
 These aren’t just any brain regions: They’re the parts that are important for developing close interpersonal relationships.
 Scientific American shares all the details.

 You can use this knowledge to your advantage

 Here’s the main takeaway.
-When we talk about brands, we process the brand name through the more emotional parts of our brain.
+When we talk about brands, we process the brand name through the more emotional parts of our brains.

-As a small business owner, you have the power to influence your customers’ emotions.
+As a small business owner, you can influence your customers’ emotions.
 You can use that power for good — and profit.
 Sadly, there’s no one-size-fits-all formula for a good brand name.
 Here’s our advice: